tresata/hackathon2016/README.md

 ## Machines

 We have a Hadoop cluster with one master and four slaves.
-The slaves have sixteen cores, 15 1TB data drives, and 128GB of RAM.
+The slaves have 32 cores, 14 1TB data drives, and 128GB of RAM.
 You will have ssh access to the slaves.

 Please spread yourselves out across the machines.